deepikak28/serverless-lambda-python-container/readme.md

     aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <account_id>.dkr.ecr.<region>.amazonaws.com aws ecr create-repository --repository-name <repo-name> --image-scanning-configuration scanOnPush=true --region <region>
     docker push <account_id>.dkr.ecr.<region>.amazonaws.com/hello-world:latest
     ```
-# Step2 - Deploy the serverless stack for creating the lambda and protected API with API keys.
+## Step2 - Deploy the serverless stack for creating the lambda and protected API with API keys.

-    Now our image is pusged to the repository, we will create a protected API backed by lambda with serverless framework.
+    Now our image is pushed to the repository, we will create a protected API backed by lambda with serverless framework.
 The prerequisite here is to have serverless installed on your machine.

     1. Go to the root folder and deploy the serverless stack